Participation Guidelines and Application Details

 - Planning and facilitating the CEL Faculty Fellows program workshops;

 - Identifying readings and resources about the development of community engaged learning courses;

 - Providing individual curricula consultation related to community engaged learning course development;

 - Facilitating connections with community groups (as requested);

-- Assisting with the development of and publicity for public presentations (as requested).
+- Assisting with publicity for public presentations on this work (as requested).

 Through these mutual commitments, the aim is to cultivate a cohort of engaged campus educators who will share their experiences and skills with colleagues after the program has concluded.

-Public Scholarship and Engagement encourages applicants to apply in collaboration with another faculty member.
-If applying as part of a pair, please indicate the name of your partner and their department on the application.
+Public Scholarship and Engagement encourages applicants to apply alongside a colleague.
+If applying as a pair, please indicate the name of your colleague and their department on the application.
 If selected, each Fellow will receive the full stipend.
 Partners may either each enhance their own course, or work together on integrating a 2- or 3-class series.
-Developing a multipart class series can be especially beneficial given the short duration of the 10-week quarter system.
+Developing a multi-part class series can be especially beneficial given the short duration of the 10-week quarter system.

 - A well-conceived and clearly-defined rationale for community engaged learning

 - A well defined plan for teaching the course in the next academic year